List of Stranger Things characters: Lucas Sinclair

-Lucas is the eldest child of Sue and Charles Sinclair, elder brother of Erica, and a friend of Mike, Will, and Dustin.
-Lucas is wary of Eleven at first and blatantly distrustful of her, but befriends her later.
+Lucas is the eldest child of Sue and Charles Sinclair, the elder brother of Erica, and a friend of Mike, Will, and Dustin.
+Lucas is wary of Eleven at first and blatantly distrustful of her but befriends her later.

 In high school, Lucas joins the Hellfire Club and the basketball team but struggles to make time for both clubs.
 At the cemetery, he, along with Dustin and Steve, helps Max escape Vecna and comforts her after she escapes.

-He finds himself confronted by the senior captain of the basketball team, Jason Carver while Max is under Vecna’s curse.
-A fight ensues with Jason briefly overpowering Lucas, however after he sees Max beginning to levitate he summons the strength to continue which results in him knocking out Jason.
+He finds himself confronted by the senior captain of the basketball team, Jason Carver while Max is under Vecna's curse.
+A fight ensues with Jason briefly overpowering Lucas, however, after he sees Max beginning to levitate he summons the strength to continue which results in him knocking out Jason.

 Lucas observes in horror as Max begins to succumb to Vecna's Curse, her bones are crushed and she loses her sight.
 This leaves Lucas devastated as he cries hysterically as Max dies in his arms, before Eleven psychically resurrects Max, barely saving her.
-At the end of the season he is seen reading to Max as she is laying in the hospital comatose.
+At the end of the season, he is seen reading to Max as she is laying in the hospital comatose.
 Spores from the Upside Down are seen from the hospital window as Lucas and Erica observe.